Myanmar civil war (2021–present): Kayah State

 The quake affected residents, limiting their water access.
-However, combat also continued in the Kayah theatre with Junta airstrikes in Hrupso and Loikaw townships.
+However, combat also continued in the Kayah theatre with junta airstrikes in Hrupso and Loikaw townships.
 Reportedly, some Karenni civilians initially confused the earthquake with airstrikes.

 Several villages saw combat along the Loikaw-Hsihseng road.
-There were reports that the Tatmadaw controlled Loikaw, Bawlakhe and Hpasawng in Karenni, as well as the MOC 7 in Pekon town, southern Shan as of early April.
 An undercover BBC team reported daily fighting in Mobye, with frontlines some 100 meters from a military base located there.

-In late June, fighting continued to be intense with homes in Saung Nan Khae being burnt by the Junta.

-On 3 July, Mobye was taken by the Tatmadaw.
+In late June, fighting continued to be intense with homes in Saung Nan Khae being burnt by the junta.
+On 3 July, the Tatmadaw took Mobye back.

+The village of Bawyan saw heavy fighting starting in September 2025.
+The Tatmadaw's armoured columns moved into Bawyan and its neighbour two villages of Salong North and Salong South.
+In early December, the Karenni coalition launched a counter-offensive in Pekon Township, around the village of Salong.
+Both sides suffered casualties amidst intense fighting near Bawyan and Salong involving artillery and drones.

-On 19 August, Tatmadaw claimed control of Demoso.
-Karenni resistance denied the junta had taken 'full control' of the town and said there was still fierce fighting for control, but admitted that the centre of the town had been taken by Tatmadaw from the Karenni.
-By end of August, battle for Demoso ongoing, control split between Tatmadaw and Karenni resistance.
-As of early September, despite claims of fighting by the Karenni resistance, many news agencies still list Demoso in Tatmadaw hands.
+On 19 August 2025, the Tatmadaw claimed control of Demoso in the Battle for Demoso.
+Karenni resistance forces denied the junta had taken full control of the town.
+By end of August, fighting was still ongoing, with control of the town split between Tatmadaw and Karenni resistance.
+Despite claims of fighting by the Karenni resistance, by October, Demoso was reportedly fully in Tatmadaw hands.

+In February 2026, the Tatmadaw was reported to have broken the siege of Hpasawng with "overwhelming" forces, employing artillery and suicide drones to take the town back from the KNDF.
+The KNDF restricted access to the Thanlwin River located three kilometres south of the town.
+The Tatmadaw reportedly fought dozens of clashes with the Karenni resistance.

+Fighting in the vicinity of Loikaw and elsewhere has seen skirmishes occur in September 2026, with casualties reported.

+Formation of new alliances

+In December 2025, the Spring Revolution Alliance was formed by 19 member groups largely consisting of groups adjacent to the PDF, forming a 10,000 member coalition.

+In January 2026, a new Chin People's Army was formed by merging CDF–Mindat, CDF–Matupi, CDF–Kanpetlet, and CDF–Daai.

+On 18 February 2026, the leader of the Burma National Revolutionary Army, Bo Nagar, surrendered and collaborated with the military.
+According to multiple reports, Bo Nagar was extracted from his operational area by a military helicopter.